Moving to Colombia

 The country certainly isn’t perfect, and still has to deal with a lot of problems before it can be one of the best options to escape the West, but it’s getting there.

-The weather’s great in most locations (just not on average across the entire country), the cost of living is low, the women are attractive, the economy is booming, you can easily learn the local language, and if you aren’t deterred by the elevated crime rate (mostly avoidable by not being an idiot), Colombia is a great country in Latin America for expats.
+The weather’s great in most locations (just not on average across the entire country), the cost of living is low, the women are attractive, the economy is booming, you can easily learn the local language, and if you aren’t deterred by the elevated crime rate in some zones (mostly avoidable by not being an idiot), Colombia is a great country in Latin America for expats.

 Is moving to Colombia for you?
 Get your location independent income up and running, book a trip, and find out.